About the Mental Health Court

 • the Director of Forensic Disability

-• Supreme Court, District Court, or Magistrates Court
+• a judge of the Supreme Court, District Court, or Magistrates Court.

 To make a referral, file Form 03 - Reference of person's mental state to the Mental Health Court (PDF, 137.0 KB) or (DOCX, 35.9 KB).